 Yusuf Rasool, Director, Global Market Access, Sustainable Access Solutions at MSD, noted “We are excited to have a second cohort of 29 innovative changemakers in African healthcare enter the program.
 Investing in these companies are a means of delivering lifesaving solutions and empowering communities through the access of critical medicines across the continent.”

 Jason Dinger, Senior Vice President of Global Products and Solutions at Cencora “The range of startups selected for the second cohort reflects the breadth of talent and creativity in the African entrepreneurial landscape, and we look forward to witnessing the transformative impact of their solutions in the years to come.”

-i3 is coordinated by Salient Advisory, SCIDaR, and SouthBridge A&I and is operationalized by leading technology hubs across the continent: CCHub for West Africa, Startupbootcamp Afritech for Southern Africa, IMPACT Lab for North and Francophone Africa, and Villgro Africa for East Africa.
-These hubs are responsible for the selection process and the follow-up of the startups throughout the program.
+i3 is coordinated by Salient Advisory and SCIDaR and is operationalized by leading technology hubs across the continent: CCHub for West Africa, Startupbootcamp AfriTech for Southern Africa, IMPACT Lab for North and French-speaking Africa, and Villgro Africa for East Africa.